 In the early Spring before the wedding, couples are invited to attend a marriage preparation day.
 This is usually a Saturday morning with lunch.
 The day explores expectations of marriage, its meaning and dealing with relationship issues.
 It is also a good opportunity to meet other couples getting married within our team of churches.

 For weddings where at least one of the wedding couple holds an Overseas Passport, you will almost certainly need to be married by ‘common license’ instead of banns.
-Please call Wendy and she will explain the process you need to go through to you.
+Please call us and we will explain the process you need to go through to you.

 If either party has been divorced, marriage in church is possible, but is not automatic and needs to be carefully considered together with the minister.
 In line with Church of England policy, marriage of divorcees is allowed within certain conditions.
 The couple is encouraged to meet with the minister to discuss their circumstances.